B i o g r a p h y

-In 2016 Mr. Haigler received three new conducting appointments: Music Director of New Camerata Opera, Artistic Director of the Hudson Valley Chorale, and Associate Conductor of the New York Symphonic Arts Ensemble.
-In October 2014 he conducted the world premiere of Mario Tedesco's Larchmont Woods (for violin soloist and orchestra), as well as Joseph Jongen's impressive Symphonie Concertante for Organ and Orchestra in Larchmont, NY.
-In 2012 Maestro Haigler became the Associate Conductor of SOSNY, the Seniors Orchestral Society of New York, and has so far conducted two concerts, including the New York premiere of the revised version of Beethoven's Piano Concerto No. 4 (video here).
+In 2016 Mr. Haigler became Artistic Director of the Hudson Valley Chorale, and Associate Conductor of the New York Symphonic Arts Ensemble, positions he still holds.
+In October 2014 he conducted the world premiere of Mario Tedesco's Larchmont Woods (for violin soloist and orchestra), as well as Joseph Jongen's impressive Symphonie Concertante for Organ and Orchestra with the Larchmont Symphonia (NY).
+In 2012 Maestro Haigler conducted the Senios Orchestral Society in the New York premiere of the revised version of Beethoven's Piano Concerto No. 4 (video here).

 In rare moments not involving music, he enjoyes playing bridge and chess, solving crosswords puzzles and Rubik's Cubes of all sizes, and playing golf (badly).
 Michael lives in upper Manhattan with his wife, pianist Arielle Levioff, and their infant son, Noah Benjamin (born in 2022).